View Charles Cochran's Obituary on thenewsstar.com and share memories

 Charles Walter Cochran

-Rayville, LA - Funeral services for Charles Walter Cochran, 72, of Rayville, LA will be held at 10:00 AM Thursday July 25, 2019 at the Rayville United Methodist Church with Rev. William McLain, Rev. Darrell Tate, and Rev. John Albright officiating.
-Graveside services will follow at 2:30 P.M. at the Atkins Family Cemetery in Athens, LA
+Rayville - Funeral services celebrating the life of Charles Walter Cochran, 72, of Rayville, will be held at 10:00 AM Thursday, July 25, 2019, at the Rayville United Methodist Church with Rev. John Albright and Rev. Darrell Tate officiating.
+Interment will be 2:30 PM Thursday at Atkins Family Cemetery in Athens, Louisiana under the direction of Mulhearn Funeral Home in Rayville.

-Visitation will be from 4:00 P.M. until 7:00 P.M.
-Wednesday with a time of remembrance and storytelling beginning at 6:00 P.M at Mulhearn Funeral Home in Rayville, LA
+Walter was born September 22, 1946, in Monroe, Louisiana.
+A graduate of Rayville High School, he entered Northeast Louisiana State College in fall of 1964.
+Upon graduation in 1968, he was commissioned as a 2nd Lt in the US Army.
+He was awarded

+the Army Commendation Medal for meritorious service and honorably discharged as a 1st Lt in November 1970.
+He returned home to Rayville with his young family to join his parents in business at Cochran Tractor & Imp.
+Co., Inc. Walter served the Rayville Presbyterian Church as a Deacon and Elder, later becoming a member of the Rayville United Methodist Church, serving several years as Chairman of the Church Council and member of the Board of Trustees.
+He worked actively in the Methodist Men's organization and Bar B Q. He was elected to the Richland Parish School Board in 1972 at the young age of 26.
+In 1974, he was elected as an Alderman for the Town of Rayville.